 A Steadily Progressing Research Journey

-In fact, I increasingly feel that I'm more suited for industry rather than academia.
-Perhaps I should be grateful that I chose to pursue an Engineering Doctorate.
+In fact, I increasingly feel that I am more suited for industry rather than academia.
+Perhaps I should be grateful that I chose an engineering doctorate.

-Over the past year, my research progress has been quite slow.
-I've been working on a project for nearly a year and a half without any results yet.
+Over this year, my research progress has been quite slow.
+I've been working on a project for nearly a year and a half without any results.
 The paper text is already written, but I still need to supplement experiments and further improve performance.
-Unfortunately, there's no server usage time tracking implemented—maybe if I pulled the data, I'd rank first?
+Unfortunately, there's no server usage time tracking implemented—maybe if I pulled the data, I'd be at the top?
 At one point, I even wrote a script to email me when experiments finished so I could check results quickly, but later I felt the pressure was too intense so I deleted it.

 (* ̄︿ ̄)

 Besides my own project, there's also a collaborative project with another lab.
 At least this year, we successfully encoded an image—yay!
-But it will still take some time before we have tangible outputs like papers.
-The professors from both labs are still uncertain about the next direction.
+But it will still take some time before there's actual output like a paper.
+Right now, the professors from both labs are uncertain about the next direction.
 I hope they reach a conclusion soon so I can determine the next improvement plan.

-I hope to get the paper published early next year, ahhh!
+I hope to get the paper submitted early next year, ahhh!
 Server, please work harder and run faster.

 Whoa, It's a Weeb!